TranMinhVlg/gestionnaire-inventaire/readme.md

     - MySQL 5.6.35
     - A .sql file of my database on phpadmin

-### 🚧 WHAT WERE MY DIFFICULTIES ENCOUNTERED ?

-    - My goal on this project was to apply all the notions seen in class.
-    - I spent a lot of time on managing error message conditions, and unfortunately I had to give up that part.
-    - Adapt what we saw in class with what we wanted to achieve.

 ### 🚀 WHAT WOULD BE THE FUTURE FEATURES ?

     - Upload an image and store it in my database.